dansmyers/AI/Challenge_Projects/1-Philosophy_Chatbot/README.md

 #### How broadly is "philospher" defined?
 Do I have to choose a well-known Western European figure?

 Pretty broadly.
 You are welcome to go outside the standard European/Ancient Greek/Enlightenment tradition if you'd like.
-You could choose a figure from economics, history, or the arts, as long as they're known for having influential ideas about their area.
+You could choose a figure from economics, politics, history, or the arts, as long as they're known for having influential ideas about their area.

 I do request, however, that you not choose an explicitly religious figure.